awandahl/duckdb_openalex/README.md

 );
 ````

-A test search, show 100 funders and all available columns
+A test search, show 100 Swedish funders and all available columns, ordered by number of grants

 ````
 SELECT *
 FROM funders
+WHERE country_code = 'SE'
+ORDER BY grants_count DESC
 LIMIT 100;
 ````